yaniccd/information_technology/clean_code.md

-# A quick introduction to clean code
+# A quick introduction to clean code in Python

 ## Table of Contents
 - [Docstrings](#docstrings)